mitsuba-renderer/nanogui/README.rst

 good-looking static widgets; what NanoGUI does is to flesh it out into a complete GUI toolkit with event handling, layout generation, etc.

-NanoGUI currently works on Mac OS X (Clang) Linux (GCC or Clang) and Windows (Visual Studio ≥ 2017); it requires a recent C++17 capable compiler.
+NanoGUI currently works on Mac OS X (Clang), Linux (GCC or Clang), FreeBSD (Clang), and Windows (Visual Studio ≥ 2017); it requires a recent C++17 capable compiler.
 All dependencies are jointly built using a CMake-based build system.

 .. _GLFW: http://www.glfw.org/
 .. _GLAD: https://github.com/Dav1dde/glad